-Awning Window Installation
+Awning Window Replacement

 The unique feature of the awning window is how it opens outwards by swinging.
 This allows for ventilation easily during a light rain.
 When open, the windows slant outwards from the bottom and therefore, when the rain pours, it slides down the window to the ground and at the same time ventilating the house.
 Awning windows are also a common choice for the tops of walls or for privacy purposes.
 Awnings are an excellent compliment to casement or double hung windows as well.
 Awnings are a nice choice above a kitchen sink so you don’t have an obstructed view as normally found in a double hung or sliding window.
 This open view creates a much more open feel to your kitchen atmosphere.